The benefit of raising your developer has many variables, but understanding when and why to do this is important before actually attempting it.

 When glossing and changing the developer you must be sure of 3 things:

-1. Are you using an acidic color line that does not contain ammonia or monoethanolamine (MEA)?
+1. Are you using a color line that does not have lifting ability?

 Alkalinity is what causes lift and if we look at developer, it is always acidic.
 So, its safe to say the lift is in the tube of color.
 It is important to know how your color line works before attempting to raise the volume when glossing.
 There are many demi-permanent lines that do still have lifting ability.